shreyk2/nlp-team-9/README.md

 ### DoM (Difference-of-Means)

-At a chosen layer L*, compute
-`r = mean(h_pos) - mean(h_neg)`, then normalize.
+At a chosen layer L*, compute `r = mean(h_pos) - mean(h_neg)` and
+normalize.
-* safety: positives = AdvBench prompts, negatives = Alpaca prompts (last-token activations)
+* Safety: positives are AdvBench prompts, negatives are Alpaca prompts.
+  We use the activation at the last prompt token.
-* utility: positives = HelpSteer high-helpfulness responses, negatives =
-  HelpSteer low-helpfulness responses (mean over response tokens), filtered to δ ≥ 3
+* Utility: positives are HelpSteer high-helpfulness responses, negatives are low-helpfulness responses.
+We average activations over the response tokens.
+Pairs are filtered to δ ≥ 3.

 ### ActSVD

-Build the per-example difference matrix `D = H_pos - H_neg`, take its
+Build the per-example difference matrix `D = H_pos - H_neg`.
+Take its
-SVD, and keep the top-k right singular vectors as an orthonormal basis V (k × d).
+SVD.
+Keep the top-k right singular vectors as an orthonormal basis V (k × d).

 ### Ablation

 Both methods are applied via a forward hook on the chosen transformer block (`model.model.layers[L]`):
-* DoM — subtract the projection onto a single unit vector
+* DoM — subtract the projection onto a single unit vector.
-* ActSVD — subtract the projection onto the rank-k subspace `h' = h − (h Vᵀ) V`
+* ActSVD — subtract the projection onto the rank-k subspace.
+  `h' = h − (h Vᵀ) V`.

 ### Cross-intervention matrix

-For each cell, ablate the named direction and evaluate **both** ASR (safety) and the utility benchmark suite + TruthfulQA (control).
+For each cell, ablate the named direction.
+Then evaluate both ASR (safety) and the utility benchmark suite plus TruthfulQA (control).

 |              | ablate **safety** | ablate **utility** |
 |--------------|-------------------|--------------------|